bhumi110/ATM-Stimulator/README.md

 # ATM-Stimulator
-ATM Stimulator is a C language based program which will help you manage your account balance more efficiently by just simple steps.
+ATM Stimulator is a C language-based program that will help you manage your account balance more efficiently with some simple steps.